aaravomega/Trip_price_prediction-using-ml/README.md

 Contributions to enhance dataset coverage, improve model accuracy, and expand features are welcome.
 Please submit pull requests with detailed descriptions of changes.

 ## Future Enhancements
-+Datasets of more cities can be easily added in the future without needing to changing the code.
++ Datasets of more cities can be easily added in the future without needing to changing the code.
-+More sophisticated machine learning algorithms for improved accuracy.
++ More sophisticated machine learning algorithms for improved accuracy.
-+Development of a user-friendly web interface for easier interaction.
++ Development of a user-friendly web interface for easier interaction.
-### +Scraping social media and using setiment analysis to show the user the current views of people who are also on trips to the same cities.
+### + Scraping social media and using setiment analysis to show the user the current views of people who are also on trips to the same cities.
 ## Disclaimer
 Trip Price Prediction is intended for informational purposes only.
 Actual prices may vary.
 Always verify prices and availability through official sources before making travel arrangements.
 <p align="center">